What Are the Uses of Cost Accounting Information?

 The indirect cost pool will generally include costs that benefit both cost recoverable and non-cost recoverable work like Sarbanes-Oxley compliance costs.
 Although indirect costs are not required to be allocated to non-cost recoverable work, an allocation basis must be used that would, if applied to all projects or activities, fairly distribute the cost pool over the benefited activities.
 Make sure your cost recovery projects are not unduly burdened with indirect costs.

 Cost accounting provides important costing information to management to improve operational effectiveness, evaluate programs, and enhance profitability (or reduce costs).
 The CFO or Controller are responsible for developing and documenting the allocation method, using a generally acceptable and consistently applied overhead rate based on direct costs, identifiable cost pools, and the cost elements that are charges to those pools.

-Our CFO Bundle is available to download.
+Our Internal Control Procedures product is available to download.
 See how easy it is to edit MS Word Templates to build your own cost accounting policies and procedure management system.